Narmstrongv/work-day-scheduler-challenge5/README.md

 ## Work Day Scheduler

 # Description
 The Work Day Scheduler allows the user to input their events into a daily planner.
+Scheduler will change color depending on the hour of day.

 # Screenshot
 ![Work Day Scheduler Screenshot](Develop/images/Test_Screen.png)